multimediaeval/multimediaeval.github.io/_editions/2022/tasks/memorability.md

 * Camilo Fosco, Massachusetts Institute of Technology Cambridge, Massachusetts, USA.

 #### Task Schedule
-* XX XXX 2022: Data release <!-- # Replace XX with your date.
+* 31 July 2022: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July.
 31 July is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
-* XX November 2022: Runs due <!-- # Replace XX with your date.
+* 15 November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
-* XX November 2022: Results returned  <!-- Replace XX with your date.
+* 23 November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 28 November 2022: Working notes paper  <!-- Fixed.
 Please do not change.-->
 * 12-13 January 2023: 13th Annual MediaEval Workshop, Collocated with [MMM 2023](https://www.mmm2023.no/) in Bergen, Norway and also online. <!-- Fixed.
 Please do not change.-->